-Our subject pool is highly heterogeneous and closely matches the Danish population with respect to gender and regional distribution.
-All age and educational groups are well represented, although the highly educated, the high-income earners, and middle-aged people are overrepresented.
-Slightly more than half of the 1070 participants are male (53.6 percent) and the age of the participants spans from 18 to 76 years, with an average of 45 and a standard deviation of 11 years.
+Our sample consists of 1488 subjects, and contains all subjects that completed the cooperation games and the Trust and Fairness questions.
+For the regression analysis we also make use of an additional set of socio-economic control variables which reduces the sample since it was voluntary for subjects to provide this information.
+Our subject pool is highly heterogeneous and captures a lot of the underlying variation of the Danish population with respect to important socio-economic variables.
+All age and educational groups are well represented, although the highly educated, the high-income earners, and middle-aged people are somewhat overrepresented.

+For our estimations we use two sets of control variables.
+A small set contains age and gender.
+Slightly more than half of the 1488 participants are male (51.7 percent) and the age of the participants spans from 18 to 80 years, with an average of 46.4 and a standard deviation of 14.3 years.
+15 A larger set of controls contains information about education, salary, risk aversion and their score in the cognitive reflection test.
 We asked for participants' education on a four point scale.
 Participants with basic schooling (up to 10 years of schooling, 8 percent of the sample) are our baseline category in the regression analysis below.
-The categories comprised those with degrees from high school and vocational school (24 percent, variable Education 1), those with tertiary education up to 4 years (51 percent, Education 2), and those with a longer tertiary education of at least 4 years (17 percent, Education 3).
-Participants are sorted into three groups by income.
-Low income is set equal to 1 for participants in the bottom third, and High income is set to 1 for those in the top the third of the income distribution.
+The categories comprised those with degrees from high school and vocational school (25.3 percent, variable Education 1), those with tertiary education up to 4 years (47.7 percent, Education 2), and those with a longer tertiary education of at least 4 years (16.5 percent, Education 3).
+Participants are sorted into three groups of about equal size by income.
+Low income is set equal to one for participants in the bottom group, and High income is set to one for those in the top income group.
+For the risk aversion task we used the row at which they switched as an indicator of their risk aversion (average switch point 5.14; standard deviation 3.11).
+Subjects that switched back and forth are excluded from the sample.
+We also included a variable indicating the number of correct answers in the cognitive reflection test (on average subjects answered 1.46 out of the three questions correctly; standard deviation 1.11).
+When including the controls of the large set we lose part of the observations, either because the participants did not answer the questions or did it inconsistently (the risk task).